wp-plugins/threewp-broadcast/readme.txt

 = I need support! =

-The easist way to get my attention is to donate a sum of money and then send me an e-mail.
+The easiest way to get my attention is to donate a sum of money and then send me an e-mail.

 If you're not into donations, try the support forum to see if other users can help you out.